Don’t let hot weather ruin your runs – head out in these best women’s running shorts

 - Sizes: XS to 2XL

-- Pros: No need for sanitary products, eco friendly
+- Pros: No need for sanitary products, eco-friendly

-- Cons: Some may find them too bulky
+- Cons: Some might find them too bulky

-An invention like no other, this Australian-owned brand has created recycled running shorts with a gusset so absorbent it can handle heavy periods (two to three tampons worth of blood).
-We decided to road test these during “period week”, and although there was an initial fear (after all, going out without any sanitary products can feel a little daunting), these shorts did their job.
+An invention like no other, this Australian-owned brand are recycled running shorts with a gusset so absorbent it can handle heavy periods (two to three tampons’ worth of blood).
+We decided to road test these during “period week” and, although there was an initial fear (after all, going out without any sanitary products can feel a little daunting), these shorts did their job.

 This not only means total peace of mind when running, but it also helps reduce the need for disposable pads, tampons and liners – a huge plus in helping to maintain a sustainable lifestyle.
-We were concerned that the absorbent gusset would mean the shorts felt uncomfortably bulky, and while they are, of course, a lot thicker in the crotch area, they’re surprisingly discreet.
+We were concerned that the absorbent gusset would mean the shorts felt uncomfortably bulky – and, although they are, of course, a lot thicker in the crotch area, they’re surprisingly discreet.

 The 78 per cent recycled material is soft and very comfortable, and the shorts stayed up during our 3km run.
-They also sit high on the waist and come with a handy key pocket – ideal for coins, hair bands, grips and other on-the-go bits.
+They also sit high on the waist and come with a handy key pocket – ideal for coins, hairbands, grips and other on-the-go bits.

 New Balance relentless 2 in 1 running short